-A California-based startup began dropping hundreds of electric scooters into major cities nationwide.
-It all started in August of 2018 and since then has done nothing more than cause trouble for the cities and their inhabitants.
+In August of 2018, a California-based startup began dropping hundreds of electric scooters into major cities nationwide, and since then, they have done nothing more than cause trouble for the cities and their inhabitants.
 The unannounced launch was part of the company’s plan to make a splash, but they got more attention from authorities than anyone else.
-Richmond police and city officials impounded the dock fewer electric scooters until Bird could be contacted.
+Richmond, Virginia, police and city officials began impounding the electric scooters until Bird could be contacted.
 The idea was to discuss regulations and safety implementations with the company.
-However, there are seemingly more scooters still cropping up.
-Bird scooters remain on Richmond streets and are causing injuries.
-A Bird scooter clutter walkways and are often left in the middle of the road.
+However, there are seemingly more scooters still cropping up on Richmond streets causing injuries and cluttering walkways.
+Our scooter accident attorneys in Richmond have been working tirelessly to help victims injured by Bird.

 The overarching issue is the lack of safety precautions.
 Bird didn’t go through the proper channels to release their scooters, and they didn’t meet the necessary safety requirements.
 Nationwide, major cities have seen a massive jump in electric scooter injuries.
-These scooters look like toys, but they can go fast and wreak havoc.
+These scooters look like toys, but they can go rather fast and wreak havoc.

 These electric scooters are motorized and can lead to serious injuries.
-Not only is it an issue of a driver behaving safely, these scooters malfunction, and people collide.
+Not only is it an issue of a driver behaving safely, these scooters can also malfunction, causing people to collide.
 Pedestrians and bicyclists aren’t safe.
-Of course, the biggest fear is that these scooters will lead to someone’s death.
+Of course, the biggest fear is that these scooters will eventually lead to someone’s death.
 If a bird scooter has caused an injury to you call an attorney at CAIL today.

 - What Are Common Causes Of Bird Scooter Accidents?